 Why do sleep props stop working?

 Now that your baby is spending more time in lighter sleep, they have a higher probability of waking up.
 These sleep props or sleep associations may be helpful in getting your little one to that initial nodding off stage, when baby wakes out of light sleep or at the end of a sleep cycle, they cannot get back to sleep without some outside help.
 Cue the fight-or-flight, the crying, and the adrenaline.
-When this starts happening every half an hour, parents can find themselves exhausted and not sure what to do.
+When this starts happening every half an hour, parents can find themselves exhausted and not sure what to do, that’s where a baby sleep coach can come in.

 What can you do to help your baby “progress” without the struggle?